 - Worked with firefighters and the Workplace Relations Minister to improve access to workers’ compensation for firefighters across Australia who are diagnosed with cancer.

 - Chaired joint and Senate select committees on cybersafety, with inquiries promoting national discussion of important issues such as the vulnerability of many seniors to online fraud.
 The Senate committee’s inquiry into sexting by minors highlighted the issue of image-based abuse.
-Legislation is now before Parliament to make this a Federal civil offence (Labor is continuing to campaign for it to become a criminal offence).
+Legislation has passed the Parliament to make this a Federal civil offence and Labor is continuing to campaign for it to become a criminal offence.

 - Co-authored the Senate inquiry report which recommended the legalisation of cannabis for medicinal purposes.